 When required, due to the needs of the business, you may be asked to work overtime.
 Overtime is actual hours worked in excess of 40 in a single workweek.
 Non-exempt staff members will be paid overtime compensation at the rate of one and one half their regular rate of pay for all hours over 40 actually worked in a single workweek.
+If a Non-exempt staff member works over 37.5 hours in a single workweek, and less than 40 hours the staff member will be paid that additional time at their regular per hour rate.
 Paid leave, such as holiday, PTO, bereavement time, and jury duty does not apply toward work time.
-All overtime work must be approved in advance by a supervisor or manager
+All overtime work must be approved in advance by a supervisor or manager.